 All seats should be booked before boarding the train.
-The JR Group does not allow to change to a reserved seat once you have boarded the train.
+The JR Group does not allow you to change to a reserved seat once you have boarded the train.
 Before booking a seat, it is necessary to first have traded the Exchange Order for the JR Pass and selected an activation date.

 Those who wish to take any of the Limited Express or Shinkansen trains and book a private compartment will be required to pay an extra fee.
 Traveling in a sleeping car also requires additional payment.

 When should I reserve a seat?